flarecast/bluetooth/README.md

-# Bluetooth Connection Plugin
+# Bluetooth Plugin

-Bluetooth Connection plugin for the core features of BlueFlare.
+Bluetooth communication plugin to propagate events using FlareCast.